JakeBednard/node-phea/README.md

 - Controllable update rate (fps).

 This is still a work-in-progress.
 Namely, I have the DTLS Entertainment API working, but there's no implementation for initial setup.
-This will have to be done for 1.0.
 Additionally, error handling will have to be done.

+1.0 is planned to have support for multilight in some form.
+Until then, I plan on keeping the mainline API the same.

 #### To-Do(s):
 - Proper Error Handling.